 You are ready to write your own XSL template, but need to know which XML data are available.
 Of course you can now subscribe to the SobiPro club and read the documents available, or ask for support in our ticket system.

-But you can also just let SobiPro show you which XML data are available in a specific view, adapted to your specific configuration.
-Just add /?xml=1 to the URL of a specific view, and check the source code of the shown page.
+to the URL of a specific view, and check the source code of the shown page.
 It will show you all available data.
-For security reason this feature is off by default and needs to be switched on first.
+For security reason

 In PHP driven templates, you need to know how the specific elements are called and which elements are available, otherwise you are not able to use them at all.